lumirelle/nuxt-demo/README.md

 #### Pass Client Headers

+When we call `$fetch` in the browser, user headers like cookie will be directly sent to the API.

+Normally, during server-side-rendering, due to security considerations, the `$fetch` wouldn't include the user's browser cookies, nor pass on cookies from the fetch response.

-When calling `useFetch` on the server, Nuxt will use `useRequestFetch` to proxy client headers and cookies (with the exception of headers not meant to be forwarded, like `host`) automatically.
+However, when calling `useFetch` with a relative URL on the server, Nuxt will use `useRequestFetch` to proxy headers and cookies (with the exception of headers not meant to be forwarded, like `host`).

 If you want to reach the same behavior while using `$fetch`, you should use the proxy manually, likes: